NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ## Main modules in the repository

-Each main module have their own test files, to enable easier debug/fixing and also for making yourself familiar with the code.
+Each main module mostly have their own test files, to enable easier debug/fixing and also for making yourself familiar with the code.
 When developing new modules, you are encouraged to simultaneously develop test files for these, such that yourself and others more conveniently can fix/debug and test the modules separately.
+The following describes these main modules superficially.
+Rely on the code itself for the documentation.

 ### Simulator